ets-labs/python-dependency-injector/docs/providers.rst

 Factory providers and __init__ injections
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Example below shows how to create ``Factory`` of particular class with several
+Example below shows how to create ``Factory`` of particular class with
 ``__init__`` keyword argument injections which injectable values are also
 provided by another factories: